IsWladi/DockerColorPosh/README.md

 - `DockerColorPosh ps -a`
 - `DockerColorPosh images`

 For convenience, you can create an alias in your PowerShell profile.
 This allows you to use your preferred shortcut for the commands.
-To set up an alias, use:
+To set up an alias, use: `Set-Alias d DockerColorPosh`

 ## Contributing
 Contributions to the Docker Color Posh module are warmly welcomed.
 If you have suggestions for improvements or new features, feel free to create an issue or submit a pull request on the project's repository.

+## License
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.